-"Dear sir, your confusion is odd.
-I am always about in the quad.
-And that's why this tree will continue to be
+There was a young man who said, "God "Dear sir, your confusion is odd.
+Must think it exceedingly odd I am always about in the quad.
+When he finds that this tree And that's why this tree Continues to be will continue to be When there's no one about in the quad."
 Since observed by, yours faithfully, God."

 In Berkeley's world, there are colors, sounds, and smells.
 The apple is just how I experience it.